 The decisions of the FCD are ordinarily final.
-They may, however, be appealed to the Dean's Cabinet of JI.
+They may, however, be appealed to the Dean's Cabinet of JI as outlined in §12 below.
 Such appeals should be addressed directly to the Dean's Office.
-The Dean's cabinet may either uphold the FCD's ruling or return it to the FCD for further review.

 6.11 Reporting Honor Code Violations